Iron-Stag-Games/Iron-Stag-Games.github.io/docs/rb-battles-minigames/workshop/script-api/Shared/Pronghorn/New.md

 ### ServerInstanceStream

-Starts a `ServerInstanceStream` and returns its UID and any newly created `Instances`.
+Starts an `InstanceStream` and returns its UID and any newly created `Instances`.

 ```lua
 New.ServerInstanceStream(players: Player | {Player}, instances: {Instance}, exclusive: boolean?): (string, {[Player]: Instance}?, {[Player]: {any}}?)